dlwortmann/Vehicle-Builder-Challenge08/README.md

 Tests can be run in your own terminal.

 ## Credits
 I'd like to give credit to my study partners Mina and Fischer who were great to bounce ideas off of and helped me work through some bugs in my functions.
-The Xpert Learning Assistant on BootCampSpot was able to provide the .
+The Xpert Learning Assistant on BootCampSpot was able to suggest solutions to some bugs within the "tow" and "wheelie" methods.

 ## License
 This application is covered under the [MIT License](https://opensource.org/licenses/MIT).